ThomasAunvik/AnimeListBot/README.md

 If you want to contact me via discord, use the `al!contact [message]` command, or add me as friend: `Thaun_#0001`

-Else, you can join the support discord: https://discord.gg/Q9cf46R
+Else, you can join the [support discord.](https://discord.gg/Q9cf46R)

 # Introduction